CHD2

 - Simons Searchlight Community – CHD2 Facebook group

-- CCC Coalition to Cure CHD2 website – CureCHD2.org
+- Coalition to Cure CHD2 (CCC) website – CureCHD2.org

-- CHD2 Research Group – Closed Facebook Group
+- CHD2 Research Group – Closed Facebook Group (a community group)

-Read more about this group, here. - Geisinger Developmental Brain Disorder Gene Database – CHD2
+- Geisinger Developmental Brain Disorder Gene Database – CHD2

 GeneReviews